Gex (series): Future

-In February 2015, Square Enix announced to allow developers to create games based on some of their old Eidos intellectual properties via the Square Enix Collective project, including the Gex intellectual property.
+In February 2016, Square Enix announced that they would allow developers to create games based on some of their old Eidos intellectual properties via the Square Enix Collective project, including the Gex intellectual property.
 In December 2021, Square Enix filed a new Gex trademark in the European Union, and subsequently in February a new trademark for Gex in Japan.
-However three months later, Embracer Group made an agreement to purchase Crystal Dynamics and Eidos IPs from Square Enix, which includes Gex.
+Three months later, Embracer Group made an agreement to purchase Crystal Dynamics and Eidos IPs from Square Enix, which did not include Gex.
+Limited Run Games announced Gex Trilogy, a compilation release of all three games emulated through Limited Run's Carbon Engine.
+The compilation was released for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on June 16, 2025.

 Legacy

 Gex appears as an unlockable character in the North American and European versions of Hot Shots Golf 2 and Mad Dash Racing.

+The titular character has been associated with the hyperpop duo 100 gecs, where he was featured on the cover their self-titled debut EP.

 In June 2022, a fan animation of the game was uploaded to YouTube by FlippinDingDong.
 It was presented as a tape recording of a 1990s animated series that aired on Toon Disney.
 The clip features Gex's characteristic one-liners.
 The animation would later become viral on YouTube.
+FlippinDingDong would later provide animation for both the reveal trailer and the LRG 2024 trailer for Gex Trilogy.

+Gex appears in Astro Bot as an unlockable bot found in the game's Winter Wonder level, released in a free update on December 12, 2024.